mokuda2/senioryearreflection/_posts/2022-03-03-Opposites-versus-Complements.md

 “I don’t even know how to describe that conversation to you,” I said.
 “His perspectives are SO different from mine.
 It was just a lot to take in.
 When he and I were about to set up our third date, I felt like things might actually get more serious.
 I didn’t know where he stood with his faith.
 But now that I do, I feel like things would clash between us.”

 “Dang, that sucks.
-It probably means that one of you would have to change your values in order to keep the relationship going.
+It probably means that at least one of you would have to change your values in order to keep the relationship going.
 But maybe you guys could be make-out partners.”

 What?
 “I mean, that’s tempting.”
 I sighed.
 “I don’t think there’s anyone for me,” I said miserably.